SummaryRead the full fact sheet

 - Don’t serve home-mixed alcoholic drinks or put alcoholic drinks in large containers such as punch bowls, as guests will find it hard to keep track of their drinking.
 Standard drinks served in standard-sized glasses or bottles are easier to monitor.

-- Be aware of the laws about serving alcohol to minors.
+- Be aware of the .
 In Victoria, it is an offence to provide alcohol to minors on private property without parental consent.

 - Avoid self-service of alcohol.
 Nominate one responsible, non-drinking adult as ‘bar person’.